International Data Series

 The University of Tampere Career Services have regularly monitored the employment situation of the recently graduated.
 The studies focus on students' employment situation a year after graduation.
 Since 1994, those who have completed a master's degree have been surveyed in two stages depending on whether they graduated in spring or in autumn.
 Additionally, employment of bachelor graduates has been surveyed from the 2010 graduates onwards.
 Students who had completed their degree were sent the employment questionnaire approximately a year after they had graduated.
-Each dataset includes several questions about respondents' search for work, current employment situation, and employer.
-Background information covers respondent's gender, degree, the year when began studying, school or faculty and department, main subject, and region.
+Each dataset includes several questions about respondents' search for work and current employment situation.
+Background information covers respondent's gender and field of study.
 Employment surveys have also been conducted for University of Tampere postgraduates since 1996.

 Energy Attitudes of the Finns 1983-2011

 The survey series was launched in 1983 at the University of Tampere, and was initially financed by the energy company Imatran Voima (later known as the Fortum Corporation).
 Finnish public opinion on energy policy issues was studied by annual mail surveys.
 Comparative data allow detailed empirical analysis and systematic follow-up of citizen perceptions, opinions, beliefs, knowledge, values, and attitudes on these matters.